danielabmartins/devops-24-25-1241902/CA2/README.md

 - [Part 3](#part-3)
   -[Part 3.1](#part-31)
   -[Part 3.2](#part-32)
 - [Conclusion](#conclusion)

 ### Introduction

-**Part 1** The goal is to practice with VirtualBox using the same projects from the previous assignments but now inside a VirtualBox/UTM VM with Ubuntu
+**Part 1** The goal was to practice working with VirtualBox by setting up the same projects from previous assignments inside a VirtualBox/UTM virtual machine running Ubuntu.

-**Part 2**  The goal of Part 2 of this assignment is to use Vagrant to set up a virtual environment to execute the tutorial spring boot application, gradle "basic" version (developed in CA1, Part3)
+**Part 2**  The objective here was to use Vagrant to automate the provisioning of a virtual environment, enabling the execution of the Spring Boot tutorial application with Gradle (basic version developed in CA1, Part 3).

+**Part 3** The goal here was to practise working with Docker by creating images and running containers for the chat server app used in CA1.
+I created Dockerfiles to package the app and ran the chat client on my host machine to connect to the containerised server.
+I also created two different versions of the Docker setup as required.

+**Part 4**  For this part, I switched from Vagrant to Docker to set up the Gradle Spring Boot app using Docker Compose.
+I made two containers: one for the web app running Tomcat and one for the H2 database.
+I pushed both images to Docker Hub and set up a volume for the database, so I could easily copy the data file from the container.

 ---